continuedev/continue/docs/docs/getting-started.md

 **TODO: Insert an image of Continue when it has opened**

-3. Try playing with Continue as you build a Python script to do Pandas stuff
+3. Try playing with Continue as you write some Python code to understand a dataset with Pandas

 **TODO: Design and set up Pandas stuff scenario in codespaces**

 4. There are a few recipes you should also try
    a.
-In the first directory, try out X recipe
+In the first directory, try out Pytest recipe
    b.
-In the second directory, try out Y recipe
+In the second directory, try out Write comments for the highlighted code recipe
    c.
-In the third directory, try out Z recipe
+In the third directory, try out dlt CreatePipeline recipe

-- database migrations
-- something super simple (libaries)
-- unit testing

 **TODO: Design and add these recipes in codespaces**